mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 ### Field Qualifiers

-By default, this operation is using the primary or identity as a qualifier.
+By default, this operation is using the primary column as the qualifier.
 You can override the qualifiers by simply passing the list of [Field](/class/field) object in the `qualifiers` argument.

 ```csharp
 using (var connection = new SqlConnection(connectionString))